eslam-gomaa/Flexible_Network/README.md

 * Print commands outputs
 * Print commands output in `Json` [[Sample Output](https://i.imgur.com/Dgeh4kQ.png)]
 * print messages with different levels (colors) i.e  `info`, `warning`, `alert`

+---

+## To be done

+- [ ]  supports groups in the hosts file (In other words using the same mechanism Ansible uses for the inventory)
+- [ ] Support Backup restore (Still thinking)